thomas-k-cameron/binance_crawler/readme.md

 # How To
 ```
-./%directory%/binance_crawler.exe DB_PATH=$Directory Where you want to create or have the database file
+./%directory%/binance_crawler.exe DB_PATH="$Directory Where you want to create or have the database file"
 ```

 # Schema